-The following interview with Minnesota Timberwolves Social Media Manager, Cody Sharrett, and Sr. Manager of Digital Content, Shahbaz Khan, is part of our Campaign Spotlight series, which examines this year’s Hashtag Sports Award-winning work.
-Purple Reign won for Best Multi-Platform Campaign, which recognizes a campaign designed to reinforce messaging across multiple mediums to best engage the limited attention spans of modern fans.
+The following interview with Minnesota Timberwolves Social Media Manager, Cody Sharrett, and Sr. Manager of Digital Content, Shahbaz Khan, is part of our Awards Campaign Spotlight series, which examines winning work from the 2019 Hashtag Sports Awards—Purple Reign won for Best Multi-Platform Campaign, which recognizes a campaign designed to reinforce messaging across multiple mediums to best engage the limited attention spans of modern fans.

 What unique objective or goals led to the creation of this work?